jo-m-lab/ARBOL/README.md

 This package is meant as a starting point and to be edited/customized by YOU!

 There are a lot of decisions that go into this analysis.
-I have put a lot of work into choosing reasonable defaults, but there is no certainty that they are the best defaults for your data.
+We have put a lot of work into choosing reasonable defaults, but there is no certainty that they are the best defaults for your data.

-I recommend cloning the git repository, and looking directly at the `./R/ARBOL.R` script.
-I have tried to organize the script such that each processing step is contained in a modular function that can be edited and inserted into the larger clustering steps.
+We recommend cloning the git repository, and looking directly at the `./R/ARBOL.R` script.
+We have tried to organize the script such that each processing step is contained in a modular function that can be edited and inserted into the larger clustering steps.